 Numerous awards and recognitions have been showered upon Cindy.
 In 1978, she was inducted into the International Marathon Swimming Hall Of Fame and subsequently in 2005 into the International Swimming Hall of Fame where her achievements are well-listed in the associated biography.
 She received the Cliff Lumsdon Award of SSO in 1999. for her 1993 induction into Swim Ontario's Hall of Fame, and these awards include her appointment to the Order of Canada in 1979.

-Cindy now works as a lawyer in Toronto and is often called upon to provide advice to aspiring swimmers of Lake Ontario.
+Cindy worked as a lawyer in Toronto and was often called upon to provide advice to aspiring swimmers of Lake Ontario.
 Her modesty and achievements make us proud to identify her as:

 A Canadian Marathon Swimming Legend.